SimLi1333/vidra/docs/docs/topics/desicions/0020-docusaurus.md

 For more information on how to use Docusaurus, refer to the [Docusaurus documentation](https://docusaurus.io/docs).
 </Admonition>
 <Admonition type="note" title="Note">
-A search feature is added provided by <code>@easyops-cn/docusaurus-search-local</code> for local full-text search within the documentation.
+A search feature is provided by <code>@easyops-cn/docusaurus-search-local</code> for local full-text search within the documentation.
 </Admonition>
 <Admonition type="note" title="Note">
-A Blog feature is added for feature announcements and updates like the creation of a Demo environment.
+A blog feature is added for feature announcements and updates, such as the creation of a demo environment.
 </Admonition>